dhammacakka/americanmonk/content/posts/international-institute-of-theravada.md

 {{< img src = "/images/iit_pali_books-1024x768.webp" >}}

-> Following things should learn and skilled by the one who completed five rains and to be freed from dependence. \[mfn\]tasmā nissayamuccanakena (pāci. aṭṭha.
-145-147) upasampadāya pañcavassena sabbantimena paricchedena dve mātikā paguṇā vācuggatā kattabbā, pakkhadivasesu dhammassavanatthāya suttantato cattāro bhāṇavārā, sampattānaṃ parisānaṃ parikathanatthāya andhakavinda(a. ni.
-5.114) mahārāhulovāda(ma. ni.
-2.113 ādayo) ambaṭṭha(daī. ni.
-1.254 ādayo) sadiso eko kathāmaggo, saṅghabhattamaṅgalāmaṅgalesu anumodanatthāya tisso anumodanā, uposathapavāraṇādijānanatthaṃ kammākammavinicchayo, samaṇadhammakaraṇatthaṃ samādhivasena vā vipassanāvasena vā arahattapariyosānamekaṃ kammaṭṭhānaṃ, ettakaṃ uggahetabbaṃ.\[/mfn\]
+> Following things should learn and skilled by the one who completed five rains and to be freed from dependence. [^1]
 >
 > - Two (sets) of pātimokkha rules (bhikkhu and bhikkhuni) should be learned by heart \[at least\].
 >